 - If you want a crispier skin you can throw them on a cookie sheet under your broiler for like 3 minutes and it will crisp them up well

-Knowing how to cook frozen chicken in the Instant Pot is nice to have.
+These tips are really nice to have.
 Especially if you’re in a pinch and forgot to defrost dinner!

 Here’s a video showing how we made frozen chicken in the Instant Pot and then you can follow these instructions to make electric pressure cooker chicken sliders with it after they were done.

-- I HIGHLY suggest you get a non stick pot too!
+- I HIGHLY suggest you get a non stick pot!